Academic Facility Rentals

 - Outdoor Athletic Space

-- University departments and student organizations may schedule as far ahead as the scheduling system allows within the confines of the approved academic calendar time period.
-Priority within the university will follow the established priority procedures as defined in the faculty handbook.
+University departments and student organizations may schedule as far ahead as the scheduling system allows within the confines of the approved academic calendar time period.
+There is no priority for groups but events can be bumped in academic spaces.
+Academic classes take priority over university departments, student organizations and non-university groups events.

 Charges and Liabilities

-- University departments and student organizations will not be charged rental fees for any departmental activity which they solely sponsor.
+- University departments & student organizations will not be charged room rental fees for any departmental activity which they solely host and main attendance being on-campus personnel.
+University departments and student organizations will be charged room rental fees for events if at least one of the following are present:

-Technicians will be assigned based on the type of organization they are and the complexity of their technical requirements.
+- Technicians will be assigned based on the type of organization they are and the complexity of their technical requirements.
 University organizations with simple needs are handled by student technicians.
-If they have complex needs, they will be asked whether they would prefer a Information Technology Services professional technician or student technicians for sound setups.
-Commercial and nonprofit booking with simple requirements will be given the same choice, but commercial bookings with complex technical needs beyond students abilities or equipment available will be required to either use ITS technicians or hire out an independent sound company.
+Commercial and non-profit booking with simple requirements will be given the same choice, but commercial bookings with complex technical needs beyond student’s abilities or equipment available will be required to either use ITS technicians or hire out an independent sound company.
 All of our lighting equipment is handled by student technicians.

 - Student organizations will be charged for all technician time.